geode-sdk/mods/mods-v2/bitz.customprofiles/about.md

 ## **How to customize it**

-**- Windows**
-To customize your profile you have to go to the gray options button found in your profile, there you will have all the options to add or remove from the profile.
+Customize your profile pressing the button go to the gray options button found in your profile, there you will have all the options to add or remove from the profile.

-**- Android and Mac**
-The customizations are in the mod settings!
-They work only for android and mac
 #
 ## **And that's it!
 I hope you have fun using it <3**